 These are just a few ideas for your families and I am sure that many of you have some wonderful practices that I have not mentioned.
 If you do, please pass them on to me.

-Through the intercession of the Virgin Mary, St. Joseph, St. Michael and St. Paul, may God bless you, your families and our parishes!
+Through the intercession of the Virgin Mary, St. Joseph, and St. Columbkill, may God bless you, your families and our parish!